2019 is FULL! 2020 Waitlist

-After each class students will take home the medicines they made, assignments to continue their studies throughout the month, and the knowledge and confidence needed to incorporate the herbs they met into their lives.
+After class students will take home the medicines they made, assignments to continue their studies throughout the months, and the knowledge and confidence needed to incorporate the herbs they met into their lives.

-At the end of the program students will have a solid foundation in the essentials of herb work and an intimate relationship with a community of local, healing plants that will ground them throughout their life-long journey with herbalism.
+At the end of the program students will have a solid foundation in the essentials of herb work, a bountiful apothecary of hand-made medicines, and an intimate relationship with a community of local, healing plants that will ground them throughout their life-long journey with herbalism.

 ABOUT THE ONLINE MODULES

-6 online modules contain information that is supplemental and complementary to the in-person classes.
+6 online modules contain information that is foundational to a decolonized study of herbalism which ground and complement the in-person classes.